BurdetteLamar/AboutRuby/core/Exception/template.md

 p x
 ```

-Create an exception of the same class as an existing exception, but with a different message:
+Create a new exception of the same class as an existing exception, but with a different message:

 ```#run_irb
 x = Exception.exception('x message')